Our Learning Environment

 Designed for Curiosity

 In progress is the Curiosity Centre, it will be ready well before the new session starts.
 The Curiosity Centre will have 65,000 square feet in three floors with space for laboratories, experiments, dance and music, theatre, art and crafts, debates and quizzes – and classrooms.
 We have an Audio-Visual room with space for 100 children and adults, allowing us to be the hub for cultural, arts, competitive programs, learning, and education meets and sports competitions in the environment around us, not limited to children in our school.
-And of course, our students get enriched from the exposure with a variety of talent.
+And of course, our students will get enriched from the exposure with a variety of talent.